Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/rich-text-format/module/notes.md

 ## TODO

+See also:
+- generative / "just in time" UI https://json-render.dev/

 TODO escaping (mitigated for now with a rare codepoint)
 - not a bad idea, though.
 - could use more: https://www.compart.com/en/unicode/block/U+2300